 - Includes glass carafe

-If you’re still not sure which home coffee maker is most suitable for you, or a coffee maker at all for that matter, read through the questions and answers below to give you a better idea.
+If you’re still not sure which coffee maker is most suitable for you, read through the questions and answers below to give you a better idea.

 Which coffee maker lasts the longest?

-When searching for the coffee maker best for you, be sure to thoroughly read reviews as some reviewers occasionally mention how long they’ve had the machine or a similar machine by the same company.
+When searching, be sure to thoroughly read reviews as some reviewers occasionally mention how long they’ve had the machine or a similar machine by the same company.
 Most companies won’t tell you how long their machine will last, however, will suggest the length of time in which it is guaranteed to last.
 In that case, check to see how long the warranty is.